How long should my resume be?

 - You have 10 or more years of experience related to your goal.

 - Your field requires technical or engineering skills, and you need space to list and prove your technical knowledge.

 Put the most important information at the top of the first page.
-Lead your resume with a career summary so your key credentials appear at the forefront of the resume.
-On the second page, include a page number and your name and contact information.
+Lead your resume with a career summary, so your key credentials appear at the forefront of the resume.
+On the second page, include a page number, your name, and contact information.

 Consider a three-page resume or longer if:

 - You're a senior-level manager or executive with a long track record of leadership accomplishments.